Leo-not-bad/Snake_2D/README.md

 # snake-2D-
-my first programming project:) in the future time i will add the fucntion of music.
+my first programming project:)
+In the future time i will add the fucntion of music.